TULiberalArts/Global-Studies/pages/home.md

 <div class="row">
 <div class="col m12 l4">{% include cards/card2-image.html title="Broaden Your Perspective" content="Global Studies students learn to see the world as a whole, combining foundational courses with specialized study in global security, economy, or culture." image="assets/img_gs_rome.png" %}</div>
-<div class="col m12 l4">{% include cards/card2-image.html title="Explore the World" content="Our students can study and earn internship credit abroad at Temple’s campuses in Rome and Japan, as well as at dozens of other Temple-recognized programs." image="assets/img_gs_languages.png" %}</div>
+<div class="col m12 l4">{% include cards/card2-image.html title="Experience Temple Abroad" content="Our students can study and earn internship credit abroad at Temple’s campuses in Rome and Japan, as well as at dozens of other Temple-recognized programs." image="assets/img_gs_languages.png" %}</div>
 <div class="col m12 l4">{% include cards/card2-image.html title="Design Your Future" content="Beyond the classroom, Global Studies students are encouraged to undertake internships, volunteer, be active in student organizations, and plan for a variety of global professions." image="assets/img_gs_globalecon.png" %}</div>
 </div>